3lioo/3lioo.github.io/_posts/2024-1-17-phising-case.md

 hxxps://pub-e03b84ede40949d783b7ef41e8b36c50[.]r2[.]dev/web.html#Mahran.Sheikh@syriatel[.]com.sy

-when visiting the URL it looks like an outlook login page with prefilled email address Mahran.Sheikh@syriatel[.]com[.]sy which is written in the URL after the [#] character (I think this email received the spam email that leads to the phish site).
+when visiting the URL it looks like an Outlook login page with the prefilled email address Mahran.Sheikh@syriatel[.]com[.]sy which is written in the URL after the [#] character (I think this email received the spam email that led to the phishing site).
-The view source is disabled so I inspect the HTTP request using burp after refreshing the page.
+The view source is disabled so I inspect the HTTP request using burp after refreshing the page

 ![](/assets/images/phishing_case/phish_page.png)